UltraMessaging/um_tgen/README.md

 set b 256
 set c 0x1F
 ````
-Sets variable b to 256 and varialbe c to 31.
+Sets variable b to 256 and variable c to 31.

 ## Label